What are green streets and why are they important?

 Role of a Green Street Steward

 Becoming a Green Street Steward is voluntary, and you can spend as much time as you want.
-As a Green Street Steward, you will work with the city to help with simple activities like picking up trash and debris and making sure curb openings and overflow drains are clear so stormwater can flow into the facility.
+As a Green Street Steward, you will work with the city to help with simple activities like picking up trash and debris and making sure curb openings and overflow drains are clear so stormwater can flow into the green street.
 This keeps stormwater and pollutants out of our streams and rivers while providing urban green spaces for your community and improving the health of our watersheds.

 Do I need to attend a training workshop?

 You are not required to attend a one-on-one training to become a Green Street Steward, but it might be useful to learn more about the green street you adopted.
+Check out our video on a main page to learn what stewards do.

 How much time will it take me?